sergey-seleznev/construction-equipment-rent/README.md

 That helps to offload frontend application, that only needs to give away static resources in this approach.
 Due to that fact, there are no direct calls from web server to the API.
 API is only queried from client-side browser JavaScript.
 So the communication flow looks like that: `[Web server] <=> [Web client] <=> [API server]`.
-Interprocess communication is employing REST HTTP protocol, that is a de-facto modern scalable applications standart.
+Interprocess communication is employing REST HTTP protocol, that is a de-facto modern scalable application standard.

 ## Running